aletheap/aletheap.github.io/_posts/2020-07-02-z-looking-for-grammar.md

 |**detailed parts of speech**| `PRP|VBD|DT|NN|!` | PRP (pronoun, personal)|VBD (verb, past tense)|DT (determiner)|NN (noun, singular or mass)| ! |
 |**syntactic dependencies**| `nsubj|ROOT|det|dobj|!` | nsubj (nominal subject)|ROOT (None)|det (determiner)|dobj (direct object)| ! |

-Then I used [openwebtext](https://github.com/jcpeterson/openwebtext) to download a few months worth of webtext websites and I extracted the sentences from those.
-I only added a sentence to one of my datasets if (1) the number of spaCy tokens in the sentence matched the number of GPT-2 tokens, and (2) if the label for that sentence matched a label from that dataset for a grammatically correct sentence from CoLA.
+Then I used [openwebtext](https://github.com/jcpeterson/openwebtext) to download a few months worth of webtext websites.
+Then I extracted the sentences from those, and added each sentence to my datasets if and only if (1) the number of spaCy tokens in the sentence matched the number of GPT-2 tokens in the sentence, and (2) the label for that sentence matched a pre-existing label in that dataset for a grammatically correct sentence from CoLA.
 Finally I split each of my three datasets into train, validation and test sets and ended up with:

 |**Dataset**| **Labels/Grammatical Structures** |**Training labels with > 500 sentences each** | **Total Training Sentences**|**Total Validation Sentences**|**Total Test Sentences**|
 |**simple parts of speech**| 2,837| 104|222,794|15,903|16,017|